rasteri/DontShitYourPants/README.md

 Split screen gfx/text is acheived using good ol' fashioned CPC-style CRTC tricks, which appear to also work on EGA and VGA.

+Made without LLMs, unless you count Google's stupid AI summary feature that I can't figure out how to disable

 ## Acknowledgements
 * Cellar Door Games for creating the original, and for allowing me to release this tribute.